ahasverus/rscimap/README.md

 ### Remove stopwords

 Some words are non-informational.
-For instance, prepositions, postposition, conjunctions, articles, pronouns, etc. These are stopwords.
+For instance, prepositions, postpositions, conjunctions, articles, pronouns, etc. These are stopwords.
 You can remove them in textual fields.
 You also can delete common adjectives, common adverbs, one-letter words and numbers (written in numbers or in letters).
 Just select what you want to delete.

 ```r
 ### Remove stopwords, adverbs and numbers